infrabot-io/infrabot/README.md

 ## 📏 Scheme

-Scheme of infrabot components are the following:
+Scheme of infrabot components is specified below.

 ```mermaid
 stateDiagram-v2